Unifying lower bounds for algebraic machines, semantically

 \subsection{Conclusion}

-This work not only provides a strengthened lower bound results, but shows how the semantic techniques based on abstract models of computation and graphings can shed new light on some lower bound techniques.
+This work slightly strengthens Mulmuley's lower bounds on "\prams without bit operations".
+More importantly, it shows how the semantic techniques based on abstract models of computation and graphings can shed new light on several lower bound techniques.
 In particular, it establishes some relationship between the lower bounds and the notion of entropy which, although arguably still superficial in this work, could potentially become deeper and provide new insights and finer techniques.

 Showing that the interpretation of programs as graphings can translate, and even refine, such strong lower bounds results is also important from another perspective.
-Indeed, the techniques of Ben-Or and Mulmuley (as well as other results of e.g. Cucker \cite{Cucker92}, Yao \cite{YaoBetti}) seem at first sight restricted to algebraic models of computation due to their use of the Milnor-Thom theorem which holds only for real semi-algebraic sets.
-However, the second author's characterisations of Boolean complexity classes in terms of graphings acting on algebraic spaces \cite{seiller-ignda} opens the possibility of using such algebraic methods to provide lower bounds for boolean models of computation.
+Indeed, the techniques of Ben-Or and Mulmuley (as well as other results of e.g. Cucker \cite{Cucker92}, Yao \cite{YaoBetti}) seem at first sight restricted to algebraic models of computation due to their use of the Milnor-Oleĭnik-Petrovskii-Thom theorem (or other geometric arguments) which holds only for real semi-algebraic sets.
+However, the first author's characterisations of Boolean complexity classes in terms of graphings acting on algebraic spaces \cite{seiller-ignda,seiller-hdr} opens the possibility of using such algebraic methods to provide lower bounds for boolean models of computation.